George William Lefevre: Life

+After Lord Selkirk's death in April 1820, Lefevre visited the mineral springs of Eaux-Bonnes and Eaux-Chaudes, returned to Pau and then climbed what he believed to be Mont Perdu in Haute-Pyrenees and finally to Saint-Sauveur.
+Excited by the scenery and liberty of mountain solitude, Lefevre said "it lifts the soul from nature up to nature's God".
+He did not venture into Spain, describing himself as a heretic and mentioning the dangers of being burned in Spain, while describing the inhabitants of Bearn and Bigorre as friendly and good-natured, or bonhomie, finally saying :

 Lefevre then returned to England and tried to get into practice.
 He was admitted a licentiate of the College of Physicians of London 1 April 1822.
-Having failed in a candidature as physician to a dispensary, he decided to go abroad again, and, through the influence of Benjamin Travers, became physician to a Polish nobleman, with whom he travelled for nine years, five in France and the rest in Austria, Poland, and Russia.
-He finally left the post at Odessa and went to St. Petersburg, where he began in private practice, and became physician to the British Embassy.
+Having failed in a candidature as physician to a dispensary, he decided to go abroad again, and, through the influence of Benjamin Travers, became physician to a Polish nobleman, with whom he travelled for nine years, five in France and the rest in Austria, Poland, and the Russian Empire.
+He finally left the post at Odessa and went to Saint Petersburg, where he began in private practice, and became physician to the British Embassy.
 In 1831 he was appointed to the charge of a district during the cholera epidemic.

 In 1832 Lefevre was in England for a short time, but returned to Russia, and was shortly knighted by patent as a reward for his services to the embassy.
 He settled in London in 1842, and was admitted a fellow of the College of Physicians, 30 September.
 He resided in Brook Street, Grosvenor Square, and in 1845 delivered the Lumleian lectures at the College of Physicians.
 He suffered from depression, and on 12 February 1846 committed suicide by swallowing prussic acid, at the house of his friend Dr. Nathaniel Grant in Thayer Street, Manchester Square.